51Degrees/documentation/src/features/logging.md

 # Introduction

 **Logging** is available in all parts of the @pipeline, including @flowdata and @flowelements.
-The way **logging** is set up and used is very dependent on the language, as each language will have its own idiomatic way of carrying it out.
+The way **logging** is implemented is heavily language dependent, with each having its own idiomatic way of performing the function.
 Any **logging** method which matches the language's logging interface can be used.
 Where possible, dependency injection is used to introduce a **logger** / **logger factory** to the @pipeline.